-A student shall be placed on academic probation if the student has earned a cumulative grade-point average below (2.0).

-A student shall be placed on progress probation if the student has enrolled in a total of at least 12 semester units and the percentage of all units in which the student has enrolled, for which entries of "W," "I," "NC," and "NP" were recorded reaches or exceeds 50 percent.

-A student shall be removed from academic probation when the student's cumulative gradepoint average reaches or exceeds 2.0.
-A student shall be removed from progress probation when the percentage of units of "W," "I," "NC," and "NP" drops below 50 percent.
+A student shall be placed on academic probation if the student has earned a cumulative grade point average below 2.0.
+A student shall be placed on progress probation if the student has attempted a total of at least 12 semester units and the percentage of all units in which the student has attempted, for which entries of "W," "I," and "NP" were recorded reaches or exceeds 50 percent.
+A student shall be removed from academic probation when the student's cumulative grade point average reaches or exceeds 2.0.
+A student shall be removed from progress probation when the percentage of units of "W," "I," and "NP" drops below 50 percent.
+A student who is placed on probation may submit an appeal in accordance with campus policy.